 Jess Thomas is a PhD student in the Global Systems Institute funded by the A. G. Leventis Foundation.
 Her thesis focuses on the integration of plot-level and remote sensing data to understand the mechanisms of tropical forest degradation and understand biome-scale resilience in tropical forests in the Amazon.
 She is supervised by Ted Feldpausch, Andy Cunliffe, Tim Lenton, and Tom Powell.

-Glenn Slade is an MSc by Research student, developing new methods of monitoring invasive species occurance and the reproducibility of drone photogrammetry measurements of plant canopy heights and aboveground biomass.
-He is supervised by Andy Cunliffe and Karen Anderson.
+Glenn Slade is a PhD student, developing new methods of monitoring invasive species occurrence and the reproducibility of drone photogrammetry measurements of plant canopy heights and aboveground biomass.
+He is part-funded by OPALS and supervised by Andy Cunliffe and Karen Anderson.

 Dr Fabio Boschetti was a PDRA working on the NERC-funded project Do dryland ecosystems control variability and recent trends in the land CO2 sink?
 Fabio used eddy covariance techniques to measure exchanges of energy, carbon and water in semiarid ecosystems in the southwestern United States, working closely with Andy Cunliffe, Richard Brazier and Tim Hill.
 Fabio now uses his new geospatial skills as a surveyor for the UK Ordnance Survey.

 Jess Thomas was a Research Technician in Tropical Forest Remote Sensing.
 She used Google Earth Engine to advance remote sensing of tropical forest degradation and regeneration on a project funded by Permian Global.
 Jess was managed by Andy Cunliffe and worked with Ted Feldpausch, Tom Powell and Chris Philipson.